Vector35/debugger/docs/guide/index.md

 ![](../../img/debugger/stackvariable.png)

+Note: stack variable annotation is disabled by default because it is sometimes inaccurate.
+It can be turned on by setting `debugger.stackVariableAnnotations` to true.

 When the target breaks and a stack trace is available, the debugger annotates the stack variables in the linear view as data variables.

 The above image shows the annotated stack with two stack frames.
 The start and end of each stack frame are marked, and stack variables are defined according to the stack variables in the functions.